AriadneBigheti/mc202/README.md

 # mc202
-projects made in 2s/2020 in mc202 using C language
+projects I've made in 2s/2020 in mc202 using C language